Saint-Étienne-du-Mont: Chapel of the Virgin

 Behind the altar in the apse at the east end of the church is the semi-circular Chapel of the Virgin.
 A small cloister was built at the east end of the church between 1605 and 1609.
 It originally enclosed a small cemetery, but no longer has any tombs.
 The interior originally contained three galleries with twenty-four stained glass windows, made with great realism with the use of enamel paints baked onto the glass.
 The windows illustrated scenes from the Old Testament and New Testament, as well as scenes of Paris life.
-Twelve of the original windows survived the Revolution and can be seen today, including the "Adoration of the Holy Sacrament" and the "Mystic Wine-Press.
+Twelve of the original windows survived the Revolution and can be seen today, including the "Adoration of the Holy Sacrament" and the "Mystic Wine-Press".

 Cloister Gallery, Chapel of Communion Stained Glass Collection

 The Chapel of Communion (also known as the Cloister Gallery or Chamber of Catechisms) adjoining the choir originally contained the remains of clerics of the church, and was known for that reason as the "Chapel of the Charnel House".
-Late in the French Revolution, the bodies of Jean-Paul Marat, after he was killed by Charlotte Corday, and Honoré Gabriel Riqueti, comte de Mirabeau (1795) were removed from the Pantheon, where they had been placed as revolutionary heroes, and kept in the chapel until they were later buried in ordinary graves.
+Late in the French Revolution, the bodies of Jean-Paul Marat, after he was killed by Charlotte Corday, and Honoré Gabriel Riqueti, comte de Mirabeau (1795) were removed from the Panthéon, where they had been placed as revolutionary heroes, and kept in the chapel until they were later buried in ordinary graves.

-During the First World War, when Paris was being bombarded by German artillery outside the city, a group of twelve 17th-century stained glass windows, belonging to the Churches of Saint-Eustache, Paris; Saint-Germain l'Auxerrois; Saint-Merri; and Saint Eustache were transferred to the chapel for their protection.
+During the First World War, when Paris was being bombarded by German artillery outside the city, a group of twelve 17th-century stained glass windows, belonging to the Churches of Saint-Eustache, Paris; Saint-Germain l'Auxerrois and Saint-Merri were transferred to the chapel for their protection.
 Following the war, the windows remained there, and underwent restoration, funded by the City of Paris.
 Unlike most other Paris stained glass windows of that period, they are at eye level and can be examined up close.